 Critics propose that the collection of the ‘Prophets’ was completed by 200 BC, and conclude that if the Book of Daniel existed at the time it would have been included with the writings of the other prophets.
 Since it is found amongst the Writings, they conclude that Daniel must have been written after the collection of prophetic books had been closed; therefore after 200 BC.

-However, Daniel was listed among the prophets in the time of Christ:
+However, Daniel was listed among the prophets at the time of Christ:

 Daniel was listed among the prophets in the Greek Septuagint translation (hence its position in our English Bibles through the medium of the Latin Vulgate).

-Daniel was regarded as a prophet in the New Testament, in the LXX, and at Qumran.
+Daniel was regarded as a prophet in the New Testament and at Qumran.
 Melito, bishop of Sardis (A.D.70), listed Daniel among the prophets.
 Origen (d.
 A.D.
 254) listed Daniel before Ezekiel and the twelve prophets.

 The first century AD Jewish historian Josephus mentioned the three divisions of the Hebrew canon, but included only four books in the Writings, rather than the thirteen assigned to it by the Masoretes of the late first millennium AD.

-The Masoretic division of the Jewish canon, coming as it did six or seven centuries after Flavius Josephus, therefore has no bearing whatever on the date of Daniel’s composition.
+The current Hebrew canon was concluded by the Masoretic six or seven centuries after Flavius Josephus.
+It therefore has no bearing whatever on the date of Daniel’s composition.
 Driver’s fundamental assumption, that the Jewish threefold division represents three stages in the collection and canonization, is flawed.

 The Masoretes may have been influenced in this reassignment by the consideration that Daniel served in a foreign court throughout his entire career and did not prophesy directly to the people of Israel.
 He was not a prophet in the strict Hebraic sense of the word.
 For the Jews a prophet was somebody that received messages from God and spoke to the nation, such as Isaiah or Jeremiah.